 JMU Major: Writing, Rhetoric and Technical Communication

-The major is a part of the School of Writing, Rhetoric and Technical Communication, a program within the College of Arts and Letters.
+The major is a part of the School of Writing, Rhetoric and Technical Communication, an academic unit within the College of Arts and Letters.

-The major is a part of the School of Writing, Rhetoric and Technical Communication, a program within the College of Arts and Letters.The major in Writing, Rhetoric and Technical Communication (WRTC) equips students for academic and professional success as a communicator in print and electronic media.
+The major is a part of the School of Writing, Rhetoric and Technical Communication, an academic unit within the College of Arts and Letters.The major in Writing, Rhetoric and Technical Communication (WRTC) equips students for academic and professional success as communicators in print and electronic media.
 It develops students into accomplished writers and editors, able to evaluate the effectiveness of communication based upon the principles of rhetoric.
-Students will also cultivate a proficiency in critical and analytical thinking as well as technology.
+Students will also cultivate proficiencies in critical and analytical thinking as well as in technology and digital literacies.
 Ultimately, this major will prepare the student for a career as a professional communicator in a wide range of fields.

 Technical and Scientific Communication